 For the sake of preventing arguments, the words “shrimp” and “prawn” basically mean the same thing.
 Prawn usually refers to either large shrimp or freshwater shrimp but I won’t use that word.
 Instead, I’ll use either small shrimp or large shrimp because the word “shrimp” itself covers a lot of related species.

 According to this Wikipedia article on fried rice, “It is made from cold leftover rice fried with other leftover ingredients…There are dozens of varieties of fried rice, each with their own specific list of ingredients.”
 The two sentences conflict with each other.
 I’ve had my fair share of the different varieties over the past 30+ years and I can tell you first hand that Filipinos don’t use leftover rice.
-There usually isn’t any such thing as leftover rice when it comes to Filipinos.
+There usually isn’t any leftover rice when it comes to Filipinos.

 Any specific variety of Filipino-style fried rice shouldn’t confused with fried rice in China or other Asian countries.
 Filipinos don’t normally add peas, bean sprouts, celery or carrots.
 That is, unless the family is of Chinese descent.
 Although my wife spends more time in the United States than the Philippines, she still makes pork and shrimp fried rice like a Filipino would.